raspberrypilearning/turtle-snowflakes/en/step_1.md

 ## Introduction

 Create a beautiful landscape of snowflakes using Python Turtle.
 This is great fun and a great way to start learning how to code with Python.
-Along the way you will learn how to think in sequences, use loops to repeat a sequence, use the `random` module, and how to use functions.

 ## What you will make

-Snowflakes using code.
+Digital snowflakes out of code, like this one:

 ![snowflake](images/makeasnowflake.png)

 ## What you will learn
-By making snowflakes with code you will learn:
+By making snowflakes with code you will learn how to:

-- How to draw lines with Python Turtle
+- Draw lines and make turns with Python Turtle
-- How to make turns
+- Change the pen colour randomly
-- To use loops to repeat some instructions and create shapes
+- Use loops to repeat some instructions and create shapes
-- To use more loops to create spiral patterns
+- Use more loops to create spiral patterns
-- How to change the pen colour randomly
-- How to create a function to draw a snowflake
+- Create a function to draw a snowflake

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):